Free EB-5 Evaluation

 The EB-5 Reform and Integrity Act of 2022 also requires regional center investors to send an additional, separate amount of $1,000.

-This additional fee goes to the U.S. Treasury’s EB-5 Integrity Fund, which helps USCIS to adjudicate more I-526E petitions and investigate any compliance issues with regional centers and/or investors alike.
+This additional fee goes to the U.S. Treasury’s EB-5 Integrity Fund.
+The fund is aimed at helping the USCIS to settle more I-526E petitions and investigate more compliance issues with regional centers or investors.

 An $85 biometrics services fee is also required.

-The biometrics services fee is due at the time of filing, whether or not USCIS ultimately requires an individual investor to appear for a biometrics services interview– for fingerprinting, background checks, photographs, etc.
+The biometrics services fee is due at the time of filing for fingerprinting, background checks, photographs, etc.

 Once an investor’s I-526E is approved, he or she can apply for permanent resident status.